 Also—be open to other non-trad avenues of getting a hands-on experience.
 Ask your foodie friends what knives they own and if you can try them out sometime.
 Or how about friends of friends who might work in restaurants?
 Be creative!

 And then, of course, there’s the online universe—where your distance from a store doesn’t have to be an obstacle.
 Where you can get the feel for a knife in the comfort of your own kitchen and, because it’s in their best interest to encourage you to buy, most reputable online merchants have reasonable return policies.
 Plus, the pure quantity of brands and models you can sample on the web can easily make up for any inconveniences.
-(If you’re in a hurry to shop, go straight to my article Best Chef Knives — Six Recommendations.)
+(If you’re in a hurry to shop, go here—my article on best chef knives.)

 The Feel Factor: Weight and Handle